-In December 2016, we acquired all of the outstanding capital stock of Donna Karan International Inc. ("DKI") from LVMH Moet Hennessy Louis Vuitton Inc. ("LVMH") for a total purchase price of approximately \$669.8 million.
-We believe that Donna Karan owns some of the world's most iconic and recognizable power brands, including DKNY, Donna Karan and DKNY Jeans.
+In December 2016, we acquired all of the outstanding capital stock of Donna Karan International Inc. ("DKI") from LVMH Moet Hennessy Louis Vuitton Inc. for a total purchase price of approximately \$669.8 million.
+DKI owns Donna Karan and DKNY, two of the world's most iconic and recognizable power brands.
 The acquisition of Donna Karan fits squarely into our strategy to diversify and expand our business and to increase our ownership of brands.
 We intend to focus on the expansion of the DKNY brand, while also re-establishing DKNY Jeans, Donna Karan and other associated brands.
 We believe that we can also capitalize on significant, untapped global licensing potential in a number of men's categories, as well as in home and jewelry.
 We believe that our strong track record of driving organic growth, identifying and integrating acquisitions and developing talent throughout the organization makes the potential of the DKNY and Donna Karan brands especially appealing.